Ancient and Modern Egypt

 PROGRAM

-Union's International Programs will offer a 3-week Mini-Term course abroad in Egypt (tentatively scheduled Dec.
-1-22).
+Union's International Programs will offer a 3-week Mini-Term course abroad in Egypt (tentatively scheduled in December).
 This miniterm intends to give the students extensive exposure to ancient and modern Egypt.
 Monument and temple visits of Pharaonic, Greek, Roman, Jewish, Christian, and Islamic sites are planned.
 The goal is to explore both the cultural and engineering aspects of this civilization.

 This course is open to all students and satisfies the Language and Cultural Competency (LCC) requirement of Union's Core Curriculum.